Torchmark Ranked One of Ten Worst Insurance Companies in America

 Customers posted the following comments about Torchmark and its subsidiaries on the website:

 - Terrible customer service, nobody knows what is going on.
-Nobody returns emails at all, and only on person who said they would return my call ever did.
+Nobody returns emails at all, and only one person who said they would return my call ever did.
 I am going on over a month now getting a refund on a premium that was not supposed to be debited in the first place.
-I cancelled my policies and would not recommend them at all. – referring to Globe Life and Accident Insurance Company.
+I canceled my policies and would not recommend them at all. – referring to Globe Life and Accident Insurance Company.

 - They misled us about the coverage and were overall very unhelpful.
 The amount that was covered was actually surprisingly limited.
 I would not recommend them to anybody.
 Regardless of their decent price… pay more to get better coverage. – referring to United American Insurance Company.

 Notes: Since Torchmark is a holding company for subsidiary companies, customer comments are not available for Torchmark individually.
 Customer comments were not available for Liberty National Insurance.

 If Torchmark or one of its subsidiaries has acted in bad faith regarding your valid insurance claim, contact an attorney whose practice focuses in this area of the law.
 Consultations are free, without obligation and strictly confidential.